SeikyoX/MyPortfolio/README.md

 ## 2024

 - **[Shopper Profile](https://seikyo.shinyapps.io/ShopperProfile/)**
-  *Description*: This is a Shiny dashboard to showcase Shopper Profile in Singapore.\
+  *Description*: This is a Shiny dashboard to showcase Shopper Profile in Singapore.<br>
-  *Software Used* : R
+  *Software* : R

 - **[The Legacy of Civil War:Landmines, ERWs, and Their Effects on Cambodian Communities](https://your-shiny-app2-url.com)**
-  *Description*: This is a R Markdown Generated Report On Cambodia Mine Analysis.\
+  *Description*: This is a R Markdown Generated Report On Cambodia Mine Analysis.<br>
-  *Software Used* : R
+  *Software* : R

 ## 2023